If you are determined to read more books by women be sure not to sidestep the classics.

 The Mill on the Floss by George Eliot (1860)

-The Mill on the Floss is centered around the lives of Tom and Maggie Tulliver, a brother and sister whose strong bond in childhood is tested as they grow and each takes different paths in life.
+The Mill on the Floss is centered around the lives of brother and sister, Tom and Maggie Tulliver.
+Their strong bond in childhood is tested as they grow and each takes different paths in life.
 The result is a powerful and poignant tale about sibling love, rivalry, and regret.

 Incidents in the Life of a Slave Girl by Harriet Jacobs (1861)